Twist and Measure: Characterizing the Effective Radius of Strings and Bundles under Twisting Contraction: Introduction

 \section{Introduction}

 Taut strings are useful mechanical devices for conveying and redirecting forces in a wide range of settings, including familiar machines such as pulleys or capstans.
-Behavior under twist is also important in regards to the mechanics of elastic rods and bundles \cite{Reis2013, Reis2014, Kudrolli2017, Kudrolli2018} as well as the friction forces that hold yarn together \cite{Goldstein2018, Crassous2022, Kudrolli2022}.
+Behavior under twist is also important in regards to the mechanics of elastic rods and bundles\cite{Mahadevan2005, Reis2013, Reis2014, Kudrolli2017, Kudrolli2018}, the friction forces that hold yarn together\cite{Goldstein2018, Crassous2022, Kudrolli2022}, and also the replication, repair, and recombination of DNA\cite{Kamien1997,Gore2006}.
 More specific to this work, pairs and bundles of strings are also useful based on their contraction and the related ability to transfer torque under twist.
-For twisted-string actuators \cite{Shoham2005, Guzek2012, Palli2013, Gaponov2013, Gaponov2014, Tavakoli2016}, as well as for ``button-on-string" or ``buzzer" toys \cite{Schlichting2010, Bhamla2017, Tang2018}, it is usually accepted that length contracts with twist according to
+For twisted-string actuators\cite{Shoham2005, Guzek2012, Palli2013, Gaponov2013, Gaponov2014, Tavakoli2016}, as well as for ``button-on-string" or ``buzzer" toys\cite{Schlichting2010, Bhamla2017, Tang2018}, it is usually accepted that a straight length contracts with twist according to

 where $L_0$ is the initial length, $r$ is an effective twist radius of the string or bundle, and $\theta$ is the axial twist angle of one end with respect to the other.
 This may be rationalized via Fig.~\ref{fig:theorydiagram}a, where a helix representing the twisted structure of a string or bundle is mentally unrolled, forming a right triangle with base $L$ equal to the contracted length, height $r\theta$ equal to the rolling distance, and hypotenuse $L_0$ equal to the initial uncontracted length given by the arclength of the helix -- assumed to be inextensible.
 However, fits of Eq.~(\ref{eq:theory}) to data, where $r$ and/or $L_0$ are adjusted, are felt to be satisfactory\cite{Shoham2005, Wurtz2010, Guzek2012, Palli2013, Gaponov2014} even though systematic deviations are apparent and unaccounted for.
 Furthermore, the fitted value of $r$ in terms of geometrical parameters of the system remains unclear.
 In part this is because fitted values depend on the range of the data, owing to the systematic deviation.
-Compounding difficulties are that real strings are somewhat extensible, have a braided or core-shell structure, or are even floofy like yarn \cite{Markande2020}, so that the geometrical radius is ill-defined or dramatically compacts during twist.
+Compounding difficulties are that real strings are somewhat extensible, have a braided or core-shell structure, or are even floofy like yarn\cite{Markande2020}, so that the geometrical radius is ill-defined and exhibits complex compaction and deformation during twist.